Afroman726/2023/README.md

-Etch-a-Sketch:

-This program is a fully functioning browser game that plays like a Etch-a-Sketch!
+This is a basic file to practice HTML, CSS, and JS....cuz im lazy and i stopped coding and completly forgot how to do stuff >.<